sans-blue-team/sec555-mdwiki-v1/docs/Labs/555_5/sigma/sigma_leadership.md

 Now review the techniques we are lacking visibility and rules.

 While this final step in the process of evaluating visibility and detection capabilities for your data sources is important, please understand that your mission is not to have 100% coverage for visibility and alert rules for each data source.
-You mission is to understand where you stand as an organization when it comes to your detection capabilities and ensure that you have defensive measures in place for techniques that are used as common attack vectors against your organization.
+Your mission is to understand where you stand as an organization when it comes to your detection capabilities and ensure that you have defensive measures in place for techniques that are used as common attack vectors against your organization.
 This may sound cliche but there will never be a one size fits all approach to this process and it will take effort on your part to understand your organization and tailor the detection capabilities to provide the best defense for you.

 **DEFEND THE THINGS!!!**

 ## Lab Conclusion

-In the lab you were able to review the visibility and detection capabilities for the Windows data sources.
+In the lab, you were able to review the visibility and detection capabilities for the Windows data sources.
 You were able to see that enhancing a data source often will reap better visibility in your environment.
-However, even with the visibility and detection you found that you still need to review and evaluate gaps in each of your data sources and well as alert rules to ensure you have the proper measures in place to protect your organization.
+However, even with the visibility and detection, you found that you still need to review and evaluate gaps in each of your data sources and well as alert rules to ensure you have the proper measures in place to protect your organization.

-**Lab 1.1 is now complete**\!
+**Sigma Lab - Leadership is now complete**\!